ViktorFAlex/frontend-project-1/README.md

 Demonstration(brain-progression): https://asciinema.org/a/513159
 Demonstration(brain-prime): https://asciinema.org/a/513165

-##Description of project(Описание проекта):
+###Description of project(Описание проекта):
-Brain-games - small app for common math operations presented as mini-games.
+Brain-games - small app for common math operations, presented as mini-games.
 To install type "make install" and "npm link".
 To play type any game you choose: "brain-calc/even, gcd, progression, prime".
 Demonstration you can find in asciinema examples above.